Rainimator0/SpaceflightSimulator1.5RealScaleUniverse-By-Rainimator/README.md

 If you want to use my planet in your own solar system, please follow the [licence](./LICENCE).
 ## Features
 - Real solar system;
-- Most planet data are real data (such as radius, gravity, orbit data, etc.)(Because it is real data, it is not easy to reach the first cosmic speed (7.8km / s), and a reduced version will be produced later).
+- Most planet data are real data (such as radius, gravity, orbit data, etc.)(Because it is real data, it is not easy to reach the first cosmic speed (7.8km / s), and a reduced version will be produced later);
+- Since the gravity of Phobos and Deimos is too small, the escape speed is very small, which makes it difficult to be captured, so we raised their gravity.
 ## Update plan
 (Plan may change)
 0.1:Change the basic data of all original planets;